iamrb1/CompartmentalModeling/Group-01/TeamAgreement.md

 We, the undersigned, have mutually agreed upon the roles and responsibilities as stated above.
 We commit to upholding this agreement for the duration of the project and understand that any failure to do so may have consequences for our project’s success and our individual assessments.

-Leonardo Specht

-George Faraj

-Kollin Bartz

-Jerry Chen

-Tyler Pritchett
+Leonardo Specht, George Faraj, Kollin Bartz, Jerry Chen, Tyler Pritchett